It All Started with a Note

 Then, in much different handwriting at the bottom, another note said,

-Alex Rider.
-Unless you give yourself up in three days time, we will kill the American woman.
+Unless you give yourself up in three days' time, we will kill the American woman.
 We're giving you time to think about it.
 If you decide to give yourself up, the woman will come to no harm.
 If not...well, let's just say it won't go well for her.
 Meet us at the HQ for Scorpia.
 You know where it is.

-Alex moaned.
+Alex moaned, crumpling the note in his fist.
 Not Jack!
-He sat dejectedly in one of the lesser ruined chairs by the counter.
+He sat dejectedly in one of the lesser ruined chairs by the counter to think frantically.
 What should he do?
 Who should he call?
-Not the police, that'd get Jack killed more quickly, not save her.
+Not the police, that'd just get Jack killed more quickly, not save her.
 Who else was there?
 Not MI6, they wouldn't understand.
 He remembered all the crazy missions they'd sent him on, and how many times he'd nearly been killed.
 No, definitely not MI6.

 He put his forehead on his hand, which was propped up on the counter.
-He closed his eyes, thinking.
+He closed his eyes, thinking frantically.
 Then, an idea came to him.
 Quickly, he got out his phone and dialed a number, praying that the owner would pick up.

 Jack sat up groggily with a huge headache.
 She'd been knocked out after she'd written the note for Alex.
 Remembering the note made her hope that Alex wouldn't come for her.
 She was sure that if he did, he'd just get killed.
+While she didn't exactly want to die, she certainly would rather he stayed away and safe.
+He'd have gotten home by now.
+He didn't have any family, but he was a resourceful boy.
+He'd figure something out.
 She leaned against the wall of the stone cell she was in and pulled her knees up to her chest.
 Whatever happened to her, Jack hoped that Alex would stay where he was.
 Better her than him.

 Suddenly, the door to the cell creaked open.
-Jack looked up, shielding her eyes against the light from the next room.
+Jack looked up, shielding her eyes against the light from the next room as her head pounded even more.
 A huge black shape blocked most of it.
-Jack grinned at him.
+Jack grinned at him, determined to put on a brave show for her captors.
 "Oh, hello, Biceps."

 The black shape grunted, then set something on the floor and left.
 Jack rolled her eyes.
 Obviously he didn't appreciate the nickname.
 After her eyes readjusted to the darkness, Jack crawled forward and found a plate with edible food on it.
-So much for those books where the captor doesn't feed the captive food that isn't moldy or so old that you can't chew it.
+It was actually a reasonably good-looking meal.
+So much for those books where the captor feeds their prisoner only moldy bread and stale water.
 Jack ate the apple, which was slightly mushy, and saved the rest of the food for later.
 After finishing the fruit, she looked at it disdainfully.
 There was nothing worse than a mushy apple, at least in her opinion.

 Settling back against the wall, Jack prepared herself for a long three days.
 She closed her eyes, which made the headache less, and fell asleep.
 When she woke it was lighter in her cell, and Jack noticed a small window, barred, of course, high in the wall.
-By standing on the "bed" she'd been given, which was more like a cot that was dry-rotted and damp, Jack managed to see out.
+Her headache was gone, too.
+Bonus.
+By standing on the "bed" she'd been given, which was more like a cot that was dry-rotted and damp, Jack managed to see out the barred window.
 She was by a small river, and as she watched, a small gondola slowly poled by.
-So she was in Venice, and the river was a canal.
+So she was in Venice, probably, and the river was a canal.
 That was good to know.

 The lock on the door turned, and Jack quickly hopped off the cot and sat on the edge of it, all before the door opened.
 Biceps entered.
 He was a huge man with huge muscles, hence the name Biceps.
-Jack smiled at him cheerfully.
+Jack smiled at him cheerfully, feeling better now that her headache was gone and she knew where she was.
+Plus they'd said they wouldn't hurt her until the three days were up.
 "Good morning, Biceps.
 Sleep well knowing you have an innocent woman trapped in your basement?"

 Biceps glared at her.
 "My name isn't Biceps, and you know it."
 His accent was Italian, proving her assumption correct.